-Boston Overweight/Overloaded Truck Lawyers, MA
+Boston Overweight/Overloaded Truck Lawyers in Massachusetts

 Motor Vehicle Accident Lawyers Assisting Victims in Boston and Surrounding Cities

 Although any type of motor vehicle collision is a stressful and painful experience for a victim, truck accidents are often particularly devastating.
 These heavy vehicles can cause serious damage and injuries if the driver fails to operate the vehicle safely.
 Apart from safe operation, truck drivers and trucking companies have a duty to ensure that they do not overload their trucks.
 They must also ensure that the trucks comply with certain weight limitations.
 Some truck drivers and trucking companies overload their vehicles to try and deliver more cargo with each load.
 However, this puts other motorists and pedestrians at risk of suffering serious and life-altering injuries.
 At Breakstone, White & Gluck, our Boston truck accident lawyers have handled many cases involving overweight or overloaded trucks.
 We are standing by to assist you with your needs.

 Bring a Personal Injury Claim Following a Devastating Truck Crash

 There are many factors to consider after an accident involving an overweight or overloaded truck.
 A key consideration is determining whether you have a cause of action against the driver and their trucking company.
 Massachusetts recognizes a doctrine called vicarious liability.
 This theory allows plaintiffs to hold an employer liable for any negligent acts that an employee commits in the course and scope of their employment.